 Get everything you need with a full New York Notary Supply Package.

-How much does it cost to become a Notary in New York?
+Cost to Become a Notary in New York

-It takes about four to six weeks for your Notary application to be received and approved, per the Division of Licensing Services.
+It takes about 3-5 business days for NY Notary Public commission applications to be processed, according to the Division of Licensing Services.

 Wondering how you can qualify to become an NY Notary?
 Read on below.